dudemanem/Pygame-Input-Helper/README.md

        - if input_helper.is_key_held(input_helper.keys.space):
            print("space is being held down")

+     6. To check for mouse button clicks use... will finish this later :3

 *Complete List of Current Keycodes and Their Translation in the Keys Subclass*